 5. Telegraph communications were a pillar of the Industrial Revolution

 This technology changed communication forever.
-It made very rapid communication possible across the country and eventually across the globe.
+It made very rapid communication possible across the country and eventually globally.
 This enabled people to stay in contact, allowed safer traffic control on railways, and become more aware of broader geopolitical events.
-In only a few years, the electrical telegraph became the de facto means of communication for businesses and private citizens long distance.
+In a few years, the electrical telegraph became the de facto means of long-distance communication for businesses and private citizens.

 6. Portland cement and the reinvention of concrete was another major milestone

 Joseph Aspdin was a bricklayer turned builder who, in 1824, devised and patented a chemical process for making Portland Cement.
-This one invention from the Industrial Revolution has been one of the most important for the construction industry.
+This industrial revolution invention has been one of the most important for the construction industry.

-Years later, civil engineer Isambard Kingdom Brunel would use Portland Cement to help construct the Thames Tunnel.
-It was also used on a large scale in constructing the London sewage system and many other construction projects worldwide to this day.
+Years later, civil engineer Isambard Kingdom Brunel used Portland Cement to help construct the Thames Tunnel.
+It was also used on a large scale in constructing the London sewage system and many other construction projects worldwide today.